brlala/docker_playground/README.md

         docker volume rm $(docker volume ls --filter dangling=true -q) docker rmi -f $(docker images -qa)
     }

+    `docker system prune --volumes` Use the -f or --force option to bypass the prompt.
+    `docker system prune`

 ## Dockerfile
 `FROM` all images must have a from normally from a minimal linux distribution